-Our staff creatively strive towards ongoing deepening of Waldorf pedagogy
+Our staff creatively strive towards ongoing deepening of Steiner pedagogy

 - Our kindergarten enacts play-based learning - Our primary class teachers extend learning artistically and imaginatively through storytelling, music, and the arts.
-New learning begins with an overview of the whole, then move to the parts. - Our specialist secondary teachers cultivate aesthetic and ethical discernment and have a commitment to introducing experiential learning, intellectual focus, and technologies in an age-appropriate manner with an understanding for the creative impulse that guides teachers. - Throughout the curriculum images of Goodness, Beauty, and Truth nurture imaginative consciousness and support the development of individual potential, resilience, inner moral strength, and respect for diversity and individuality. - Block lesson rhythms facilitate deep learning and support healthy life habits. - We foster positive interactions between the students and the natural world through encouraging the use of natural and sustainable materials, regular explorations of the surrounding environment on excursions, and engaging with the wisdom of Indigenous cultures.
+Each new topic begins with a holistic overview which gives a context for the various details. - Our specialist secondary teachers cultivate aesthetic and ethical discernment and have a commitment to introducing experiential learning, intellectual focus, and technologies in an age-appropriate manner with an understanding for the creative impulse that guides teachers. - Throughout the curriculum images of Goodness, Beauty, and Truth nurture and support the development of individual potential, imagination, resilience, inner moral strength, and respect for diversity. - The rhythm created by focusing on subjects over three-weeks facilitates deep learning and supports healthy life habits. - We foster positive interactions between the students and the natural world through encouraging the use of natural and sustainable materials, regular explorations of the surrounding environment on excursions, and engaging with the wisdom of Indigenous cultures.